lambdatoast/ironhtml/README.md

 ## What is IronHTML?

-IronHTML is a minimal HTML library for Scala with a functional approach.
+IronHTML is a minimal HTML library for Scala with a functional approach and a high concern for correctness.

+*Note: Not yet ready for production use.*

 ## References